Bourkekev/ms3-your-recipe-hub/README.md

 To run locally, you can clone this repository directly into the editor of your choice by pasting `git clone https://github.com/Bourkekev/ms3-your-recipe-hub.git` into your terminal.
 To cut ties with this GitHub repository, type `git remote rm origin` into the terminal.

+### Create the search index

+Best thing to do is to create the index using the python interpreter.
+ - In your terminal type `python3` (or `python` depending on your system setup).
+This should open the python interpreter.
+  - You then type `from app import mongo`.
+This imports the database variable.
+  - Create the text index with `mongo.db.recipes.create_index([("title", "text"), ("short_description", "text")])`.
+This creates the text search index on the 'title' and 'short_description' fields.
+  - Type `quit()` to exit Python interpreter.

 ## Issues I had to overcome